Search

 Less than four hours

-With less than four hours, your best option is to stay within the airport terminal.
-Midway has numerous restaurants and bars, as well as a handful of shops; eating and drinking can always pass the time quickly!
-Visit the Battle of Midway exhibit, then wander the concourses to take a look at displays from Chicago's Public Art Program.
-There's also a yoga room, which is a delightfully peaceful spot.
+With less than four hours, stay within the airport terminal.
+Midway has numerous restaurants, bars and shops - eating and drinking can pass the time quickly.
+Wander the concourses to check out displays from Chicago’s Public Art Program.

 Four to six hours